-The Scheme is incorporated in England and Wales and is authorised and regulated by the Financial Conduct Authority in the UK (see page 5 under "Establishment and Authorisation").
+The Scheme is incorporated in England and Wales and is authorised and regulated by the Financial Conduct Authority in the UK.
 The ACD, the Depositary and the Administrator are not authorised persons for the purposes of the CISA 2008.
 Isle of Man investors are not protected by any statutory compensation arrangement.